Protect Your Business With These Top Retail Security Tips

 Retail Security 101

-When it comes to keeping your store safe, you’re not just protecting your merchandise and your day’s earnings, but potentially sensitive information from your customers as well.
+When it comes to keeping your store safe, you should not only be concerned about protecting your merchandise and your earnings, but also sensitive information.
 That’s right, retail security is perhaps more important now than it has ever been before with the possibility of a data breach and release of sensitive information like credit card numbers, social security numbers and more.
 And while you may think that these types of crimes don’t take place within the store itself, think again.
 If you have customer data on file or stored in a computer, it’s just as susceptible as your merchandise and cash box in the event of a break in.

 With that said, here’s a look at some basic ways to keep your store safe: